Karl Robinson

 Karl Joseph Robinson (born 13 September 1980) is an English professional football manager and former player.
-He is head coach of club Salford City.
+He was most recently head coach of club Salford City.

 Robinson began his managerial career aged 29, spending six years with Milton Keynes Dons and guiding them to the Championship in 2015.
 Robinson was sacked the following year, and was appointed manager of Charlton Athletic soon after.
 After spending 18 months at the club, he departed for Oxford United, where he spent five years and guided the club to two play-off campaigns before eventually being sacked.

 Playing career

-Robinson was born in Liverpool.
+Robinson was born in Liverpool, Merseyside.
 He played mostly non-league football, for Bamber Bridge, Marine, Oswestry Town, Kidsgrove Athletic, Prescot Cables, St Helens Town, Alsager Town and Warrington Town, though also played in the League of Wales for Caernarfon Town and Rhyl.

 Style of play

 Robinson played as a striker, being described as a "big, powerful centre forward", and later in his career played as a midfielder.